marusyaganza/lp-monorepo/README.md

+# Project README

-## Required software
+## Required Software

-- volta
-- docker
+- **Volta**: A JavaScript tool manager that ensures consistent project tooling.
+- **Docker**: A platform for developing, shipping, and running applications in containers.

+## How to Start the Project

+### Locally

-## How to start a project
+1. Run `yarn dev` to start the project with the development database.

-run `yarn codegen` to generate types from graphql schema for entire project run `docker-compose up` to start a project open `localhost:8080` in your browser

-## Production and deploy

-run `docker compose -p lp-prod -f docker-compose-prod.yml up -d` to start the server on port `4000` and the frontend on `8080`in detached mode.

-run `docker compose down` to stop containers.

-run `yarn build:front` to build frontend.
-It generates files in `packages/front/public`.
+2. Open `http://localhost:8080` in your browser to access the application.
+3. Open `http://localhost:4000` to work with the Apollo GraphQL playground.

+### For Testing

+Run `yarn dev:test` to start the project with a test database (it will be deleted when the script is finished).

-## Develop deploy
+## Deploy Process

-run `docker compose -p lp-dev -f docker-compose-dev.yml up -d` to start the server on port `4001` and the frontend on `8081`in detached mode.

-run `docker compose down` to stop containers.
+### Production

+1. Run `yarn prod:docker` to build Docker images and upload them to Docker Hub.
+2. Use the `build-prod.sh` script to deploy it on the server.

+### Development

+1. Run `yarn dev:docker` to build Docker images and upload them to Docker Hub.
+2. Use the `build-dev.sh` script to deploy it on the server.

-## Pre-production deploy
+## Pre-production Testing

-run `docker compose -f docker-compose-preprod.yml up -d` to start front on port `8080`.
-For this case, the server and DB should be run locally.
+1. Run `docker compose -f docker-compose-test.yml up -d` to start the client on port `8080`.
+This simulates the production environment but runs with a local database.
+2. Run `yarn test:preprod` for linting, Jest tests, and Cypress tests.